LeaoMartelo2/c2html/README.md

 - Do not care about memory alocations

-Each file will be compiled on its own, and run to create its respective html file, the lifetime of each program will idealy be under a second and its all free'd at the end, so leaking memory is totally fine.
+Each file will be compiled on its own, and run to create its respective html file, the lifetime of each program will idealy be under a second and its all free'd at the end, so leak as much memory as you need.

-- The generated html isn't pretty
+- The generated html dosen't need to be pretty

 You're meant to look at the C code, not the generated html one.